Corporate Venture Capital: Structuring Concerns for Investors and Startups

 - Motivations of CVC: innovation, new technology for existing enterprise

-- Motivation of a start-up: CVC may offer longer-term financing, expertise
+- Motivation for a startup: CVC may offer longer-term financing, expertise

 - Management control